seinecle/mk99/docs/generated-slides/subdir/data-privacy_temp_html.md

 //ST: !
 [start=2]
 2. legislation by political authorities to protect the public interest, especially via an obligation for transparency, in the face of more personal data being collected, for a larger variety of purposes.
-See our lesson on the topic here.
+See our related lecture on the GDPR.

 //ST: !
 [start=3]